AMontagner/DeployAzureVMs/README.md

 We will probably need to create a policy definition and assignment using terraform.
 Look into this https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/subscription_policy_assignment

-Maybe also implement remediation so that policiy takes effect at the resource level and not have to redeploy VM?
+Maybe also implement remediation so that policy takes effect at the resource level and not have to redeploy VM?